lxc/incus/doc/faq.md

 Privileged containers do not have this issue because all UID/GID in the container are the same as outside.
 But that's also the cause of most of the security issues with such privileged containers.

-## How can I run Docker inside a LXD container?
+## How can I run Docker inside a Incus container?

 ```{youtube} https://www.youtube.com/watch?v=_fCSSEyiGro
 ```

-To run Docker inside a LXD container, set the {config:option}`instance-security:security.nesting` property of the container to `true`:
+To run Docker inside a Incus container, set the {config:option}`instance-security:security.nesting` property of the container to `true`:

     incus config set <container> security.nesting true

-Note that LXD containers cannot load kernel modules, so depending on your Docker configuration, you might need to have extra kernel modules loaded by the host.
+Note that Incus containers cannot load kernel modules, so depending on your Docker configuration, you might need to have extra kernel modules loaded by the host.
 You can do so by setting a comma-separated list of kernel modules that your container needs:

     incus config set <container_name> linux.kernel_modules <modules>

 In addition, creating a `/.dockerenv` file in your container can help Docker ignore some errors it's getting due to running in a nested environment.

-## Where does the LXD client (`lxc`) store its configuration?
+## Where does the Incus client (`lxc`) store its configuration?

 The [`lxc`](incus.md) command stores its configuration under `~/.config/lxc`, or in `~/snap/lxd/common/config` for snap users.